Close Menu

 – Matthew Borths, from Duke University, who co-led the research with Ohio University.

-In 2013 he was doing research at the Nairobi National Museum when he asked to look at the contents of a collection labeled “hyenas”, National Geographic says.
+In 2013, he was doing research at the Nairobi National Museum when he was asked to look at the contents of a collection labeled “hyenas”, National Geographic says.
 The creature’s jaw and other bones and teeth had been put there after being found at a dig in western Kenya in the late 1970s.
-Matthew Borths teamed up with another researcher, Nancy Stevens, and in 2017 they began analyzing the unusual fossil specimens.
+Matthew Borths teamed up with another researcher, Nancy Stevens, and in 2017, they began analyzing the unusual fossil specimens.

 The team published in the Journal of Vertebrate Paleontology, said Simbakubwa lived in what is modern-day Kenya around 23 million years ago, a key period in the evolution of carnivorous mammals.